matteason/live-cloud-maps/README.md

 * [Licence & attribution](#licence--attribution)

 ## Frequency & availability
-Images are updated eight times a day, every three hours.
-Images are published to GitHub Pages, so if you configure your software to use `https://clouds.matteason.co.uk/images/[RESOLUTION/[FILENAME]` you'll always stay up-to-date.
+Images are updated eight times a day, every three hours, and pushed to `clouds.matteason.co.uk`.
+If you configure your software to use `https://clouds.matteason.co.uk/images/[RESOLUTION/[FILENAME]` you'll always stay up-to-date.

 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is enabled, so you can use the latest daily images directly in JavaScript - for example, in a [three.js TextureLoader](https://threejs.org/docs/#api/en/loaders/TextureLoader).